Startrekz35/Personal-Website/Readme.txt

 Time to kick the dust from my feet and keep moving

 4/9: I'm going to finish up linking things together and do some projects and learn more JavaScript

+7/18/22: Okay so I lied.
+I decided to learn C++ shortly after I posted that update on 4/9/21 I will be updating this page here and there but it will not be a priority